Michael Owen

-Michael James Owen (born 14 December 1979) is an English former professional footballer who played as a striker for Liverpool, Real Madrid, Newcastle United, Manchester United and Stoke City, as well as for the England national team.
+Michael James Owen (born 14 December 1979) is an English former professional footballer who played as a striker for Liverpool, Real Madrid, Newcastle United, Manchester United, and Stoke City, as well as the England national team.
 Since retiring from football in 2013, he has become a racehorse breeder and owner and regularly features as a sports pundit and commentator.
+In 2001, Owen was the recipient of the Ballon d'Or.
+In 2004, he was named by Pelé in the FIFA 100 list of the world's greatest living players.